Engagement Takeaways

 What We Learned So Far

 Ensuring high-quality reading and writing learning experiences in the early grades was a top priority among all stakeholder groups who completed the strategic planning survey.
 This reflects the critical importance that all Maryland students are proficient in reading by the end of third grade, and those who are not have the necessary supports to become proficient.
-Additionally, stakeholder groups, including teachers and school leaders, prioritized developing excellent teachers and recognizing and rewarding the best teachers among their top five priorities.
+Additionally, stakeholder groups, including teachers and school leaders, prioritized developing excellent teachers and recognizing and rewarding them among their top five priorities.

-Furthermore, in addition to survey responses, in-depth dialogues fostered by round tables highlighted meaningful nuances in the views and aspirations of Marylanders across our state.
+Furthermore, in addition to survey responses, in-depth dialogues fostered by roundtables highlighted meaningful nuances in the views and aspirations of Marylanders across our state.
 Black/African American respondents emphasized resources such as access to advanced course work and pathways, and high-quality teachers for underserved communities in their most frequently cited priorities.
-Participants in our educator round tables stressed the urgency of addressing representation gaps in the teaching profession, supporting new teachers’ growth through close collaboration, observation, and feedback from highly effective mentors, and expanding access to job-embedded professional learning opportunities.
-Students and parents/ guardians, in turn, advocated for stronger wraparound supports, engagement, and better educational resources for families to support their students success in school.
+Participants in our educator roundtables stressed the urgency of addressing representation gaps in the teaching profession, supporting new teachers’ growth through close collaboration, observation, and feedback from highly effective mentors, and expanding access to job-embedded professional learning opportunities.
+Students and parents/guardians, in turn, advocated for stronger wraparound supports, engagement, and better educational resources for families to support their students success in school.
 Leaders from the business community passionately spoke about the need to elevate career and technical education and ensuring better coordination between industry and the educational system to facilitate students’ access and success with career exploration, work-based learning, and job placement opportunities.

 Many of the themes that were prominent in the strategic planning survey and round tables also emerged during listening sessions.
 Participants stressed the importance of strengthening health and wellness supports for students.
 They also emphasized creating seamless and equitable pathways to college and careers and the expectation that institutions of higher education, employers, and the educational system must collaborate effectively to make those pathways a reality for every Maryland student.
 Listening sessions also called attention to additional priorities, such as the need to address teacher shortages and expanding high-quality Pre-K and early childhood programs.